-- Current cost estimate of Duke's Edwardsport plant: \$2.35 billion without CCS - Request for additional funds to STUDY 15% to 20% carbon capture: \$17 million (estimates for capture vary from 10-40% increase in cost and 20 - 40% decrease in efficiency/output) - Request for additional funds to STUDY carbon waste storage: \$121 million - Duke's estimate of the cost to capture and store 17% of its carbon waste: \$500 million to \$1 billion. - Amount Duke has spent of its own money: \$0 according to CEO Jim Rogers (60 Minutes, 04/09)
+- Initial cost estimate of Duke's Edwardsport plant: \$1.985 billion without CCS (As of now, the price tag is \$2.35 billion.
+Duke wants \$150 million more now and says it will be back in March for another cost increase) - Additional funds to STUDY 15% to 20% carbon capture: \$17 million (estimates for carbon capture vary from 10-40% increase in cost and 20 - 40% decrease in electricity generated) - Request for additional funds to STUDY carbon waste storage: \$121 million - Duke's estimate of the cost to characterize the site for sequestering 200 million tons of carbon waste: \$500 million to \$1 billion. - Amount Duke has spent of its own money: \$0 according to CEO Jim Rogers (60 Minutes, 04/09)

 Ratepayers are supposed to pay for the delivery and receipt of utility service, not research and development of theoretical technology.
-If approval of this plant was based on its eventual ability to capture and store carbon waste, then it is time to reconsider the plant altogether.
+Approval of this plant was based on its eventual ability to capture and store carbon waste, but this is looking less and less likely.
+It is time to reconsider the plant altogether.